Azide: Applications

-About 251 tons of azide-containing compounds are produced annually, the main product being sodium azide.
+Primary explosives and propellants

 Sodium azide NaN3 is the propellant in automobile airbags.
 It decomposes on heating to give nitrogen gas, which is used to quickly expand the air bag:

-Heavy metal azides, such as lead azide, Pb(N3)2, are shock-sensitive detonators which decompose to the corresponding metal and nitrogen, for example:
+Heavy metal azides, such as lead azide, Pb(N3)2, are shock-sensitive detonators which violently decompose to the corresponding metal and nitrogen, for example:

 Silver azide AgN3 and barium azide Ba(N3)2 are used similarly.

 Some organic azides are potential rocket propellants, an example being 2-dimethylaminoethylazide (DMAZ) (CH3)2NCH2CH2N3.